 It starts with making our own chocolate base with cocoa butter, cacao powder, and a little carob powder, which intensifies the chocolate flavor and adds a little natural sweetness.

-Next comes coconut milk, maple syrup for a little added sweetness, cinnamon for warmth, sea salt to bring out the sweetness, and vanilla to enhance the chocolate flavor.
+Next comes coconut milk, maple syrup for a little added sweetness, cinnamon for warmth, and sea salt to bring out the sweetness.

 Then comes maca powder, which is an adaptogen rich in minerals like calcium, potassium, iron, and zinc.
 It also helps boost mood, balance hormones, and support the thyroid.
 It tastes like something between caramel and honeycomb.
 In other words, I’m obsessed.

 Once everything is mixed and hot, it’s time to serve!
 Enjoy as is or elevate it even more with homemade coconut whipped cream and more cacao powder.